 Application Process

-• Gather all required documents.
-Save all copies of all documents you submit and all documents you receive from OPWDD.
+- Gather all required documents.
+Save all copies of all documents submitted and received from OPWDD.

 Documents Needed to Apply

-For more information about eligibility, please refer to the Front Door: Access to Services Guide.
+For an additional resource about eligibility, please refer to the Front Door: Access to Services Guide.

 Developmental Disabilities Regional Offices (DDROs)